Gardening: 18th century

 In the 18th century, gardens were laid out more naturally, without any walls.
 This style of smooth, undulating grass, which would run straight to the house, clumps, belts and scattering of trees and serpentine lakes formed by invisibly damming small rivers, was a new style within the English landscape.
 This was a "gardenless" form of landscape gardening, which swept away almost all the remnants of previous, formally patterned styles.
 The English landscape garden usually included a lake, lawns set against groves of trees, and often contained shrubberies, grottoes, pavilions, bridges and follies such as mock temples, Gothic ruins, bridges, and other picturesque architecture, designed to recreate an idyllic pastoral landscape.
 This new style emerged in England in the early 18th century, and spread across Europe, replacing the more formal, symmetrical garden à la française of the 17th century as the principal gardening style of Europe.
 The English garden presented an idealized view of nature.
-They were often inspired by paintings of landscapes by Claude Lorraine and Nicolas Poussin, and some were Influenced by the classic Chinese gardens of the East, which had recently been described by European travelers.
+They were often inspired by paintings of landscapes by Claude Lorrain and Nicolas Poussin, and some were Influenced by the classic Chinese gardens of the East, which had recently been described by European travelers.
 The work of Lancelot 'Capability' Brown was particularly influential.
 Also, in 1804, the Horticultural Society was formed.

 Gardens of the 19th century contained plants such as the monkey puzzle or Chile pine.
 This is also the time when the so-called "gardenesque" style of gardens evolved.
 These gardens displayed a wide variety of flowers in a rather small space.
 Rock gardens increased in popularity in the 19th century.

 In ancient India, patterns from sacred geometry and mandalas were used to design gardens.
 Distinct mandala patterns denoted specific deities, planets, or even constellations.
 Such a garden was also referred to as a 'Mandala Vaatika'.
 The word 'Vaatika' can mean garden, plantation or parterre.